indrjo/minimal-texlive-installer/README.md

 or simply close and re-open your terminal.

 Another script, namely `tlmgr-install-extras`, installs extra packages.
 It is not run by the installer, so you it is up to you.
 There, you will find a list of packages and some comments too; in particular, you will notice that some of them are *strongly recommended*.
+Read and edit it, as per your needs.

 ### Uninstall TeX Live

-The installation script generates an appropriate uninstaller, so use it if you want to (or must) get rid of TeX Live:
+The installation script generates an appropriate uninstaller, so use it if you want to (or have) get rid of TeX Live:

 ```sh
 $ ~/.texlive-uninstaller